 Yes, but only with regard to dwellings and to the extent reasonably necessary to defend oneself or others.

-Colorado self-defense law allows people to employ physical force to defend themselves or others when either:
+People may use physical force to defend themselves or others when either:

 - The victim reasonably believes someone is using, or is about to use, illegal physical force against him/her or another, or

 - Someone has illegally entered the victim's home, and the victim reasonably believes that the intruder has committed -- or is about to commit -- an offense and may use physical force (no matter how little) on any occupant.

 What is self-defense and defense of others in Colorado?

 18-1-704 C.R.S. permits people to utilize force which they reasonably believe is required to protect themselves or others from an offense involving the implementation of physical force.
 Note that reacting with deadly physical force is legally justified only in the following three situations: